Crates.io | embedded-nano-mesh |

 1 - Node sets ignore_duplication

-flag in the packet flags.
+flag to the packet flags.

 2 - Once intermediate node receives the packet with ignore_duplication